Connecting young children to nature...

 We are currently accepting new members to the York Region Nature Collaborative.

-If you are interested in attending meetings, helping to organize events, or volunteers in any capacity that fits your schedule, please reach out to Alex at [email protected].
-Hope to see you then!
+If you are interested in attending meetings, helping to organize events, or volunteering in any capacity that fits your schedule, please reach out to Rachel at [email protected].
+Hope to meet you soon!

 June is National Indigenous History Month!